Clinamenic/GFEL/content/library/Field Reports/Lessons Learned from the Boulder Blockchain Meetup.md

 In addition to the Meetup.com page, we have a telegram group people can join to stay updated on monthly meetups and other community events.
 We would send out an email reminder and a Telegram Channel post to everyone the Sunday before our Tuesday meetup to remind everyone of the time/location/and suggestion to come with a few topics to discuss.

 ---

+*This Field Report is part of the [ethereumlocalism.xyz](https://www.ethereumlocalism.xyz) Knowledge Garden — a growing collection of real-world experiments, reflections, and tools for grounding coordination in place.
+Want to share your story or contribute an update?
+[Get in touch →](https://www.ethereumlocalism.xyz/contribution-guide)*